theoh-io/PostureTrack/README.md

 * Modularity

     We decompose the video perception framework into different components and one can easily construct a customized multi-stage method by combining different modules.
+See the [documentation](./src/PostureTrack/config/README.md) for assembling config files.

 * Benchmarking